-Following the success of The Story Shop, World Vision and TYC combined forces again to take learning’s from the multi-award winning concept and further evolve the charity’s retail offer in premium shopping malls around the UK.
-The ambition for the next generation kiosk was to blur the lines between retail and installation to create an iconic destination that visitors recognise, remember and choose to interact with.
+Following the success of The Story Shop, World Vision and TYC combined forces again to evolve the charity’s retail offer.
+The ambition for the next generation kiosk was to blur the lines between retail and installation to create an iconic destination.

 We are very pleased to offer an innovative retail platform that connects customers with true-life stories of vulnerable children around the world.

 Head of Supporter Growth